 If you’re tired of messing with the dumb bar-mount choke on the TTR, you can throw that out as well with this new carb conversion.
 The choke is mounted right on the new carb itself.
-In fact, a lot of owners of this swap say that it usually doesn’t even need the choke to start, even when the engine is cold.
+In fact, my TTR125’s and many other owners of this carb swap say that it usually doesn’t even need the choke to start, even when the engine is cold.

 - Mikuni VM24/ss carburetor

 - Drill with 5/16″ drill bit

 - New jets (Depending on where you get the carb)